How contactless payment works and its benefits to businesses

 Contactless or touchless payments are becoming more common, and many customers expect merchants to offer them.
 They’re convenient and safe and indicate an increasingly popular payment preference by the Canadian public.

 What’s more, they help you, as a business owner, deal more efficiently with customers during busy periods, and they may cost no more than your standard credit card processing.
-If your business isn’t offering it yet, it might be time to offer your customers contactless payment.
+If your business isn’t on board yet, it may be time to offer your customers contactless payments.